-Drug addiction is a terrible problem that affects millions of people around the world.
-Cocaine, much like other stimulants, can cause serious physical and psychological dependence that is both difficult to treat and difficult to overcome.
-Determining the answer to the question, “is cocaine physically addictive?” can be challenging to fathom unless you’ve personally experienced this addiction yourself.
+Drug addiction is a dangerous problem that affects millions of people around the world.
+Cocaine, much like other stimulants, can cause serious physical and psychological dependence that can be both difficult to treat and overcome.
+Thinking about the answer to the question, “is cocaine physically addictive?” can be tough to do unless you’ve personally experienced this addiction yourself.

 Signs of Cocaine Withdrawal

-According to Medline Plus, cocaine withdrawal is a common problem in people who abuse cocaine regularly or repeatedly.
-Cocaine withdrawal is one of the first known signs of addiction and it’s the most difficult side effect of addiction to cope with.
-Even people who cut back their drug use are likely to experience mild to moderate withdrawal.
+Cocaine withdrawal is a common problem among people who abuse cocaine regularly or repeatedly.
+Cocaine withdrawal syndrome is one of the first known signs of addiction and can be the most challenging side effect of addiction to cope with.
+Those who cut back on use can experience mild to severe cocaine withdrawal symptoms.

 - inability to feel pleasure

 In recent years, scientists have clearly outlined what it is that causes addiction.
 Structural and functional changes that occur within the brain are now seen as the cause of addiction.
 Repeat use of drugs such as cocaine can cause lasting changes in brain function that are difficult to reverse without treatment.
 An estimated 2 million cocaine addicts have learned the hard way that chemical changes in the brain that occur on behalf of cocaine use can be difficult to overcome or to heal from even when there is a strong desire to make positive change.

 Cocaine and Depression

 As soon as you stop taking cocaine, your brain will enter a state of depression.
 Many addiction recovery centers offer treatment for depression and other mental health disorders since these are common drug withdrawal symptoms.
 Symptoms of depression can include: